NMathar/gravcms-dev-starter/README.md

 `npm run grav:cmd clearcache`

+**Upgrade Grav CMS**

+`npm run grav:gpm self-upgrade`

 ## Structure

 data -> Storage for shared stuff

+docker -> Build Script to change Grav Version easily

+*to run different Grav Versions you need to uninstall your environment and change the version in package.json and install it again*

 user -> Grav user dir mounted to the docker container.
 This is the main directory of all code changes.